David38mk/vehicle-insurance-claim-fraud-datection-ML/README.md

 # vehicle-insurance-claim-fraud-datection-ML
+Description

-A project where we analyse and predict vehicle insurance claim fraud using ML algorithms
+This project aims to predict vehicle-insurance claim fraud using ML algorithms.